pahlawandevisa/Universal-PHP-Mailer/README.md

 ---

-How to correctly quote and escape display name in headers per RFC5322.
+If you want to be sure that display name in headers is per RFC5322, use the method `formatDisplayName`.
 This will avoid some undesired behaviour.

-Using example of sending `text/plain`:
+Here I am using and example of `text/plain` mail:
 ```php
 require 'universalphpmailer.class.php';